 T-Mobile’s parent, Deutsche Telekom AG (DTE), agreed to combine the two U.S. businesses in a stock and debt restructuring that pays $1.5 billion in cash to MetroPCS shareholders.
 Bonn-based Deutsche Telekom will hold 74 percent of the merged company, which will trade on the New York Stock Exchange.

-While the deal would bring more customers, airwaves and geographic reach, T-Mobile would remain a distant fourth in the U.S. market, trailing Verizon Wireless, AT&T Inc. (T) and Sprint Nextel Corp.
-(S) It’s also behind in investing in the latest wireless technology, called long-term evolution, and is the only major carrier that doesn’t carry Apple Inc. (AAPL)’s iPhone.
+While the deal would bring more customers, airwaves and geographic reach, T-Mobile would remain a distant fourth in the U.S. market, trailing Verizon Wireless, AT&T Inc. (T:US) and Sprint Nextel Corp.
+(S:US) It’s also behind in investing in the latest wireless technology, called long-term evolution, and is the only major carrier that doesn’t carry Apple Inc. (AAPL:US)’s iPhone.

 “These are not two robust, growing entities that are combining,” said Kevin Smithen, an analyst at Macquarie Securities USA Inc. in New York.
 “These are two companies that had significant operations issues.
 We are skeptical.”